SkyeVault/Main/Blockchain/PublicChainSetup.md

 - Contracts should favor upgradability via proxy pattern or redeployable logic.
 - Privacy layers must anonymize data but maintain public verification.
-- Keep initial systems simple â focus on proving the *flow* and *transparency*.
+- Keep initial systems simple and focus on proving the *flow* and *transparency*.